 Skip to main content

-Locally Operated Helene Resource Center Continues Long-Term Recovery Support for Hurricane Helene Survivors
+Buncombe County-Operated Helene Resource Center Offers Long-Term Recovery Support to Survivors

-Buncombe County Government announces the official opening of the Helene Resource Center (HRC) at 94 Coxe Avenue in Downtown Asheville on April 8, 2025.
+Buncombe County Government announces the official opening of the Helene Resource Center (HRC) at 94 Coxe Avenue in Downtown Asheville.
 The HRC will serve as a central hub for Buncombe County Helene survivors, providing continued access to vital recovery services in a survivor-focused setting.

 The HRC is located at 94 Coxe Avenue in Downtown Asheville and is open from 8 am – 5 pm, Monday through Friday.
 Free parking is located across the street and no appointment is necessary.